This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 Overview of the Multiple-Factor Bidding Format Proposed for This Sale

-Under a multiple-factor bidding format, as set forth at 30 CFR 585.220(a)(4), BOEM may consider many factors as part of a bid.
+Under a multiple-factor bidding format, as set forth at 30 CFR 585.220(a)(4), BOEM may consider a combination of factors as part of a bid.
 The regulations state that one bid proposal per bidder will be accepted, but do not further specify the procedures to be followed in the multiple-factor format.
-This multiple-factor format is intended to allow BOEM flexibility in administering the auction and in balancing the variables presented.
+A multiple-factor format is intended to allow BOEM flexibility in administering the auction and in balancing the variables presented.
 The regulations leave to BOEM the determination of how to administer the multiple-factor auction format to ensure the receipt of a fair return under the Act, 43 U.S.C.
 1337(p)(2)(A).
+BOEM has chosen to do this through an auction format that considers a non-monetary factor along with ascending bidding over multiple rounds, sharing certain useful information with bidders at the end of each auction round (e.g., the number of live bids associated with each LA), and ensuring that a bidder's live bid submitted in the final round of the auction will win the LAs included in that bid.
+This auction format enhances competition and reduces bidder uncertainty more effectively than other auction types that BOEM considered because the multiple-factor format provides for sharing relevant information and allowing bidders to respond in subsequent rounds as that information is revealed.

-A bidder's As-Bid price must meet the asking price in order for it to be considered a live bid.
-A bidder may meet the asking price by submitting a monetary bid equal to the asking price, or, if it has earned a credit, by submitting a multiple-factor bid—that is, a live bid that consists of a monetary element and a non-monetary element, the sum of which equals the asking price.
-A multiple-factor bid would consist of the sum of a cash portion and any credit portion which the bidder has earned.
+A bidder may meet the asking price by submitting a monetary bid equal to the asking price or, if it has earned a credit, by submitting a multiple-factor bid—that is, a live bid that consists of a monetary element and a non-monetary element, the sum of which equals the asking price.
+A multiple-factor bid would consist of the sum of a cash portion and any credit portion that the bidder has earned.

 An uncontested bid is a live bid that does not overlap with other live bids in that round.
-For example, a bid for both the North and the South LAs is considered contested if any LA included in that bid is included in another bid—a bid cannot be “partially uncontested.”
-An uncontested bid represents the only apparent interest in that bid's LA(s) at the asking price for that round.
+For example, a bid for both the North and the South LAs is considered contested if any LA included in that bid is included in another bid — a bid cannot be “partially uncontested.”
 If a bidder submits an uncontested bid consisting of one LA, and the auction continues for another round, BOEM automatically carries that same live bid forward as a live bid into the next round, and BOEM's asking price for the LA contained in the uncontested bid would remain unchanged from the previous round.
 If the price on the LA in that bid rises later in the auction because another bidder places a live bid on that LA, BOEM will stop automatically carrying forward the previously uncontested bid.
-Once the asking price goes up, the bidder that placed the previously carried-forward bid is free to bid on either lease area at the new asking prices.
+Once the Start Printed Page 38065asking price goes up, the bidder that placed the previously carried-forward bid is free to bid on either LA at the new asking prices.

 Following each round in which either LA is contained in more than one live bid, BOEM will raise the asking price for that LA by an increment determined by BOEM.
 The auction concludes when neither the North LA nor the South LA is included in more than one live bid.
 The series of rounds and the rising asking prices set by BOEM will facilitate consideration of the first variable—the cash portion of the bid.

 The second variable—a credit of up to 25% of a monetary bid for holding a PPA or a Maryland OREC Order—will be applied throughout the auction rounds as a form of imputed payment against the asking price for the highest priced LA in a bidder's multiple-factor bid.
 This credit serves to supplement the amount of a cash bid proposal made by a particular bidder in each round.
-A bidder holding a qualified PPA or OREC Order will receive a credit of up to 25%.
 In the case of a bidder holding a credit and bidding on more than one LA, the credit will be applied only on the LA with the highest asking price.
 More details on the non-monetary factors are found in the “Credit Factors” section herein.

-The panel will evaluate non-monetary packages consisting of any purported PPA or qualified OREC Order to determine whether it meets the criteria provided in the FSN, and therefore whether it will qualify for a credit for its holder.
+Under BOEM's regulations at 30 CFR 585.222(d), a panel will weigh the variables and determine the winner(s) of the auction.
+The regulations state that BOEM “will determine the winning bid for proposals submitted under the multiple-factor bidding format on the basis of selection by the panel. . .”
+30 CFR 585.224(h).
+The panel will evaluate each non-monetary package to determine whether it meets the criteria provided in this FSN, and therefore whether it will qualify for a credit for its holder.
 It is possible that the panel could determine that no bidder qualifies for a non-monetary credit during the auction, in which case the auction would otherwise proceed as described in the FSN.
-The panel will determine the winning bids for each LA on the basis of the procedures described in the FSN.
+The panel will determine the winning bids for each LA in accordance with the procedures described in this FSN.

 Details of the Auction Process

 Each bidder is allowed to submit a live bid for one LA (North or South), or both LAs based on its “eligibility” at the opening of each round.
-A bidder's eligibility is either two, one, or zero LAs, and it corresponds to the maximum number of LAs that a bidder may include in a live bid during a single round of the auction.
-A bidder's initial eligibility is determined based on the amount of the bid deposit submitted by the bidder prior to the auction.
+A bidder's initial eligibility is determined based on the amount of the bid deposit submitted by the bidder by August 1, 2014.
 To be eligible to offer a bid on one LA at the start of the auction, a bidder must submit a bid deposit of $450,000.
 To be eligible to offer a bid on both the North and South LAs in the first round of the auction, the bidder must submit a bid deposit of $900,000.
 A bidder's bid deposit will be used by BOEM as a down payment on any monetary obligations incurred by the bidder should it be awarded a lease.

-As the auction proceeds, a bidder's eligibility is determined by the number of LAs included in its live bid submitted in the round prior to the current round.
+As the auction proceeds, a bidder's continuing eligibility is determined by the number of LAs included in its live bid submitted in the round prior to the current round.
 That is, if a bidder submitted a live bid on one LA in the previous round, that bidder may submit a bid that includes at most one LA in the current round.
 If a bidder submitted a live bid comprised of both LAs in the previous round, that bidder may submit a live bid that also includes these two LAs in the current round.
-In both cases, unless a bidder has an uncontested bid that is carried forward into the next round, the bidder also may choose to submit a live bid with fewer LAs than the maximum number it is eligible to include in its bid.
+Unless a bidder has an uncontested bid that is carried forward into the next round, a bidder that submitted a live bid for both LAs may choose to submit a live bid for one LA.
 Thus, eligibility in successive rounds may stay the same or go down, but it can never go up.

 - Submit a live bid on the North LA or the South LA, or

-- Submit nothing, and drop out of the auction.
+- Submit nothing, and drop out of the bidding.

 A bidder with an initial eligibility of two (that is, a bidder who submitted a bid deposit of $900,000) may: